Skip to main content

 With Bosch as a partner

 Xiaomi has ambitious goals: The company aims to be one of the five largest car manufacturers in the world within 15 to 20 years.
 The vehicle manufacturer cooperated with selected partners and suppliers — including Bosch.
-Some key Bosch components are being used in Xiaomi’s first car model: From the integrated braking system to the battery management system for monitoring voltage, current and charge status of the batteries to the 400V eAxle with silicon carbide technology as the heart of the electric drive.
+Some key Bosch components are being used in Xiaomi’s first car model: From the decoupled braking system to the battery management system for monitoring voltage, current and charge status of the batteries to the 400V eAxle with silicon carbide technology as the heart of the electric drive.

 A associates at a production line in a plant.